 Principles:

-During an HPLC experiment, a high-pressure pump takes the mobile phase from a reservoir through an injector travels through a reverse-phase C18-packed column for component separation into a detector cell, where the absorbance is measured at 254 nm, and finally moves into a waste bottle.
+During an HPLC experiment, a high-pressure pump takes the mobile phase from a reservoir through an injector.
+It then travels through a reverse-phase C18-packed column for component separation.
+Finally, the mobile phase moves into a detector cell, where the absorbance is measured at 254 nm, and ends in a waste bottle.
+The amount of time it takes for a component to travel from the injector port to the detector is called the retention time.

 A liquid chromatograph is used in this experiment, where separation is performed on a reverse-phase column.
 The column dimensions are 3 mm (i.d.) x 100 mm, and the silica packing (3-μm particle size) is functionalized with C18 octadecylsilane (ODS).
 A Rheodyne 6-port rotary injection valve is used to initially store the sample in a small loop and introduces the sample to the mobile phase upon rotation of the valve.

 Detection is by absorption spectroscopy at a wavelength of 220 nm.
 This experiment can be run at 254 nm, if a detector is not variable.
 Data from the detector has an analog voltage output, which is measured using a digital multimeter (DMM), and read by a computer loaded with a data acquisition program.
+The resulting chromatogram has a peak for every component in the sample.
 For this experiment, all three components elute within five minutes.

+This experiment uses a single mobile phase and pump, which is called an isocratic mobile phase.
+For samples that are difficult to separate, a gradient mobile phase can be used.
+This is when the initial mobile phase is primarily an aqueous one, and over time, a second organic mobile phase is gradually added to the overall mobile phase.
+This method raises the polarity of this phase over time, which lowers the retention times of the components and works similarly to a temperature gradient on a gas chromatograph.
+There are some instances where the column is heated (usually to 40 °C), which takes away any retention time errors associated with a change of ambient temperature.

+In reverse-phase HPLC, the column stationary phase packing is usually either a C4, C8, or C18 packing.
+The C4 columns are primarily for proteins with large molecular weights, whereas the C18 columns are for peptides and basic samples with lower molecular weights.

+Detection by absorption spectroscopy is overwhelmingly the detection method of choice, as the absorption spectra of the components are all readily available.
+Some systems use electrochemical measurements, such as conductivity or amperometry, as their detection method.

+For this experiment, the mobile phase is primarily 20% acetonitrile and 80% purified deionized (DI) water.
+A small amount of acetic acid is added to lower the pH of the mobile phase, which keeps the silanol in the stationary packing phase in an undissociated state.
+This reduces the adsorption peak from tailing, giving narrower peaks.
+Then, the pH is adjusted with 40% sodium hydroxide to raise the pH and help decrease the retention times of the components.

+Each group uses a set of the 7 vials containing different concentrations of the standard solutions (Table 1).
+The first 3 are used to identify each peak, and the last 4 are for creating a calibration chart for each component.
+Standards 1 - 3 are also used for the calibration chart.

 Procedure: